alexwatts/spread/README.md

         .step(relatedValue -> relatedValue.startsWith("a"));
 ```
 ### Complex Types
 You can use all of the features of Spread using Complex Types as well as simple types.
-For example, as below, you can generate a List of <code>AnotherTestDataObject</code>
+For example, as below, you can generate a List of <code>AnotherTestDataObject</code> and set these each as a nested field of another object.

 ```java
 @In